-Peppercorn Flat Iron Steak – a simple crust of coarse ground peppercorns enhances the beefy flavor of the flat iron steak while a blue cheese compound butter adds some interest with its tangy-salty bite!
+Pan seared flat iron steak with a crust of coarse ground peppercorns enhances beefy flavor while a blue cheese butter adds interest with its tangy-salty bite!

 Steak.
 Nothing speaks my love-language like a juicy, flavorful steak.
 To me, it’s the ultimate comfort food and conjures images of my dad’s grilled steaks sizzling away on my mom’s special steak platter.
 Those were the meals I looked forward to most as a kid.